farshed/farshed.github.io/src/content/blog/four-decades-of-ai.md

 ![Exponential change graph](/media/blog/accelerating-change.jpeg)

-In other words, _not only is technological progress accelerating; the rate at which it is accelerating, is also accelerating._ Let that sink in.
+In other words, _not only is technological progress accelerating; the rate at which it is accelerating, is also accelerating._ Let that one sink in.